dessertlab/OpenStack-multi-tenant-workload/README.md

 The execution of the workload lasts ~40 minutes and produces a large amount of data.
 On average, during every system execution, we collected 69 different event types (59 RPC and 10 REST API), and ~2,700 different events ~2,100 RPC events, while the remaining are related to the REST API calls).
 For every execution trace, the bodies of all RPC events contain in total more than ~155,000 fields (on average, 74 body fields per event).

-## Raw Data
+## Dataset

-The folder "`Raw Data`" contains all the execution traces collected on OpenStack during our experiments, including both fault-injected and fault-free executions.
+The folder "`Dataset`" contains all the execution traces collected on OpenStack during our experiments, including both fault-injected and fault-free executions.

 ### Fault-Injection